Apr 06, 2025

 Upward Bound Program

-Recognizing the need for these students to enhance both their content knowledge and language proficiency, the academic courses offered through Upward Bound for ELLs use content-based instruction approach, which focuses on English language acquisition while providing much needed content knowledge.
+Recognizing the need for these students to enhance both their content knowledge and language proficiency, the academic courses offered through Upward Bound for ELLs use a content-based instruction approach, which focuses on English language acquisition while providing much-needed content knowledge.

-The program offers an academic year component that begins in October and ends in May and a six-week non-residential summer program (June through early August) held both on the Rowan University - Camden Campus Academic Building.
+The program offers an academic year component that begins in October and ends in May, as well as a six-week non-residential summer program (June through early August) held both on the Rowan University - Camden Campus Academic Building.

 Margie Olivencia